Andalusite Gemstone Information

 About Andalusite - History and Introduction

-Andalusite is named after Andalusia, the Spanish autonomous community where it was first discovered.
-Andalusite is an aluminum silicate, closely related to both silimanite and kyanite.
+Andalusite is a lesser-known gemstone named after a Spanish autonomous community where it was first discovered, Andalusia.
+By composition, andalusite is an aluminum silicate closely related to both sillimanite and kyanite.
 In fact, all three minerals are polymorphs, which means they share the same chemical composition, but possess different crystal structures.
 Andalusite is a strikingly beautiful gem, but it is largely unknown to the general public and considered to be one of the lesser-known gem types in the trade.

 Andalusite Origin and Gemstone SourcesBack to Top

 Andalusite typically occurs in placers, gneisses, and schists as a result of argillaceous sediment that has been metamorphosed.
-Andalusite rarely occurs in granite or pegmatites, but it does, it tends to yield the largest crystals.
+Andalusite rarely occurs in granite or pegmatites, but when it does, it tends to yield the largest crystals.
 Andalusite deposits can be found in many locations, including Australia, Brazil, Canada, Russia, Spain (Andalusia), Sri Lanka, Burma, Madagascar and the USA (California and Colorado).

 Buying Andalusite and Determining Andalusite Gemstone ValueBack to Top